 - 8.30 am: breakfast.
 The hotel had very simple breakfast.
 People could make their own waffles which looked cute, but we wanted something healthier.
 We went back to The Savoy Cafe for breakfast, and I ordered the Gluten-free Lemon french Toast, yum!

 - 9.30 am: Shopping!
 I had seen this cute vintage shop on Main Street, called Renaissance, and I wanted to check it out.
 There was a couch for Dirk to sit while he waited (sorry Dirk!)
 But we ended up having a great conversation with the sales person, and another customer.
-And I bought a few pearl necklaces, some real and some fake.
-Great success!
+They had so many amazing pieces.
+I bought a few (fake) pearl necklaces.
+Overall a great success!

 - 12 noon: We stayed a bit too long at the vintage place so we had to rush to check out.
 And again, we went to Savoy for lunch, before we went on with our trip.
 I wish this place was close to where I live in NYC!

 - 3pm: Drive to Monterey.
 We first drove all around Santa Barbara to really get a good idea what this town is all about.
 Cute Spanish inspired houses with many red roofs, I really liked it!
 Unfortunately there were many forest fires in the time we were in California, so the highway 1 was closed off for days around Big Sur.
 We couldn’t go there, so we took the detour route through the vineyards.

 - Sunset: We arrive at the Intercontinental hotel, which was on the water. our room was nice.
 Out of our room we could see the small swimming pool.
 We called it a night and ordered roomservice.
 We wanted to get a good night sleep.